YarinOz/CPU-Arch-Lab/FinalProject/README.md

 sw

--- add support for left instruction and make sure they work
+-- add support for left instruction and make sure they work -- finish working to make all ISA work

 -- slt, slti if needed change 1 location
 ## ISA supports